bPapan/Asteroid-Game-C_sharp/README.md

 In this game the gamer will control a spacecraft.
 There will be some randomly moving asteroids.
 To save the spacecraft, the gamer can move the spacecraft and direct it to any direction.
 Then he/she can fire to an asteroid.
 If an asteroid is hit, it will split into smaller asteroids.

 If the spacecraft or the asteroids or the bullets move out of the screen, then they wrap in from the opposite side.
 If the spacecraft collides with an asteroid it makes a special sound and gets destroyed.
 When a bullet is fired, a special sound is originated and when it hits a steroid, a separate sound effect can be observed.

 Every bullet has a lifetime, after which it is destroyed.
+There is also a counter which counts the spacecraft's lifetime in seconds.

 ## Controls